 Our goal is to examine and affect the different levels of influence that can improve the health and food environment, leading to improved health outcomes and increased resources and capacity in underserved communities.

 We address the needs of the individual and community within the social, economic, and cultural contexts where people live, work, learn, and worship.

 In the District of Columbia, as well as across the country, where one lives has a significant impact on the opportunities to live a long and healthful life.
 We’ve often heard the statement “Your zip code may be more important than your genetic code for health.”

 Our work is focused in Wards 7 and 8 in Washington, DC, where residents face higher rates of health disparities across many health markers.

 News & Notes

-Dec 2019: Stacey Snelling, Sarah Irvine Belson, Michelle Kalicki and Robin McClave published findings from the Healthy from the Start program in the Journal of Education and Human Development.
-Stacey Snelling, Liz Cotter and Robin McClave, along with partners from DC Central Kitchen and Common Threads, were accepted to present at the 10th International Conference on Food Studies.
+Oct 2020: Stacey Snelling, Liz Cotter and Robin McClave, along with partners from DC Central Kitchen and Common Threads, presented multiple perspectives on the delivery of community-based interventions intended to improve fresh food access and nutrition education at the 10th International Conference on Food Studies.

 Sept 2020: Caitlin Lavigne, Adrian Bertrand, Robin McClave, Sarah Irvine Belson, Melissa Hawkins and Stacey Snelling shared a poster presentation at the American School Health Association’s 94th Annual Conference on Healthy Schoolhouse through the Whole School, Whole Community, Whole Child (WSCC) framework: The role of policy and practice.